alexandreaugusto/boardwalk/README.md

 composer install
 ```

-After it, create your own .htaccess file to map the rewrite base of your application, like this, for example:
+After it, edit existing file web/.htaccess to map the rewrite base of your application, like this, for example:

     <IfModule mod_rewrite.c>
             Options -MultiViews